StressRefine/SRlibSimpleProj/Using the StressRefine Library Template.md

 * Calculate errors from solution
 ..* setup: setupErrorCheck(bool finalAdapt, double stressMax, double ErrorTolerance, int maxPorder, int maxPJump, int maxPorderLowStress); This routine calculates the tractions at sample points for each local face of each element
 ..* for each element: FindElementError(int elId); This returns the element error relative to the max stress in model
-* Calcuate new require p-orders: _for each element:_ FindNextP(int elId, int* pNext) _returns true if the element needed to be adapted else false._
+* Calcuate new require p-orders: _for each element:_ FindNextP(int elId, int* pNext) _returns true if the element needed to be adapted else false._ Note: if FindNextP returns false, the element stiffness matrix for the element with elId does not need to be recomputed in the next pass.
+The stiffness matrix from the previous solution pass can be reused.
 * _if no element was adapted, break loop_
 **UNTIL CONVERGED**